Checking oil pressure

 |

-Fill with new engine oil with a viscosity suitable for expected temperatures.
+Fill with new engine oil of a viscosity appropriate for the expected temperatures.

 |